Why Cheesecake Factory (CAKE) is Poised to Beat Earnings Estimates Again

 The Zacks Earnings ESP compares the Most Accurate Estimate to the Zacks Consensus Estimate for the quarter; the Most Accurate Estimate is a version of the Zacks Consensus whose definition is related to change.
 The idea here is that analysts revising their estimates right before an earnings release have the latest information, which could potentially be more accurate than what they and others contributing to the consensus had predicted earlier.

-Cheesecake Factory has an Earnings ESP of +0.94% at the moment, suggesting that analysts have grown bullish on its near-term earnings potential.
+Cheesecake Factory has an Earnings ESP of +0.17% at the moment, suggesting that analysts have grown bullish on its near-term earnings potential.
 When you combine this positive Earnings ESP with the stock's Zacks Rank #3 (Hold), it shows that another beat is possibly around the corner.
+The company's next earnings report is expected to be released on April 29, 2026.

-When the Earnings ESP comes up negative, investors should note that this will reduce the predictive power of the metric.
-But, a negative value is not indicative of a stock's earnings miss.
+With the Earnings ESP metric, it's important to note that a negative value reduces its predictive power; however, a negative Earnings ESP does not indicate an earnings miss.

-Many companies end up beating the consensus EPS estimate, but that may not be the sole basis for their stocks moving higher.
-On the other hand, some stocks may hold their ground even if they end up missing the consensus estimate.
+Many companies end up beating the consensus EPS estimate, though this is not the only reason why their shares gain.
+Additionally, some stocks may remain stable even if they end up missing the consensus estimate.

 Because of this, it's really important to check a company's Earnings ESP ahead of its quarterly release to increase the odds of success.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.